 "[Empire and Revolution] takes us back to the beginning again with Burke, demolishing numerous shibboleths about his politics along the way. . . .
 This book is both more creative and exhaustive than anything else in its single-mindedness--quite an achievement."--Duncan Kelly, Times Literary Supplement

 "An intensely rewarding read."--Jesse Norman MP, Times

 "Bourke’s forensic anatomising of both the underlying consistency of Burke’s commitments and also of the repeated misreadings to which his career has been subjected is a pleasure to read.
 Time and again Bourke skewers a misinterpretation with an acute discrimination. . . .
 The range and depth of Bourke’s research here, and his command of both the primary and secondary archives, is truly impressive.
 All future historians of ideas who intend to work on Burke will need to engage with the arguments of this book."--David Womersley, Standpoint

-"The learning involved is deeply impressive, but the momentum of the overall argument is such that it carries its weight with elegance. . . .
-This book is a truly outstanding achievement. . . .
-It is the finest of all books on Edmund Burke."--Seamus Deane, Literary Review
+"A truly outstanding achievement. . . .
+[Empire and Revolution] is the finest of all books on Edmund Burke."--Seamus Deane, Literary Review

 Another Princeton book authored or coauthored by Richard Bourke: